Diplomatic missions

 Customs requirements:

-The import of: narcotics, certain medicines, weapons and explosives, pornographic materials, literature that may be considered subversive, prohibited animal and plant species, perishable foods, radio transmitting stations, drones, wireless microphones, radio and TV transmitters if other than household, data systems (routers, switches, etc), GPS units, satellite dishes and receivers, air conditioners, and any small electrical appliances that have a significant electrical power draw is forbidden in Cuba.
+The import into Cuba of: Drugs, certain medicines, weapons and explosives, pornographic materials, literature that may be considered subversive, prohibited animal and plant species, perishable foods, radio transmitting stations, drones, wireless microphones, radio and TV transmitters if other than household transmitters, data systems (routers, switches, etc), GPS units, satellite dishes and receivers, air conditioners, and any small electrical appliances that have a significant electrical consumption.
 Such items shall be confiscated without compensation.

-Works of art, old books and furniture purchased in Cuba, including sculptures and paintings, should be accompanied by an export permit, usually issued by the state galleries.
-Another possibility is to register them in the National Register of Cultural Property: Registro Nacional de Bienes Culturales, Calle17, No 1009 e/10 y12, Vedado, telephone: +53 7 833-9658.
+Works of art, old books and furniture purchased in Cuba, including sculptures and paintings, must be accompanied by an export permit, usually issued by the State galleries.
+Alternatively, they can be registered with the National Register of Cultural Property: Registro Nacional de Bienes Culturales, Calle17, No. 1009 e/10 y12, Vedado, tel. +53 7 833-9658.

 Road traffic:

-Radio taxis are usually secure.
+Radio taxis are usually safe.
 Unlicensed vehicles offering taxi services should be avoided.
-Yellow three-wheeled ‘coco-taxis’ are unsafe and should also be avoided.
+Yellow three-wheeled 'coco-taxis' are unsafe and should also be avoided.

-The road situation in Cuba is complicated, therefore it is preferable for Bulgarian citizens to avoid driving in the country or to be extra vigilant when this is unavoidable.
+The traffic situation in Cuba is complex and it is therefore preferable for Bulgarian citizens to avoid driving in the country or, when unavoidable, to exercise increased vigilance.

 Road signs are inadequate and often confusingly placed.
-Motorcyclists, bicyclists, tractors, pedestrians, carts and livestock often end up in the middle of the roadway.
+Motorcyclists, cyclists, tractors, pedestrians, carts and livestock often end up in the middle of the road.

 Many of the vehicles are old and not well maintained, which creates the conditions for accidents.
-In general, Cuban drivers drive inattentively, disregarding the traffic situation and signs, and prefer to signal with their hands instead of using their turn signals.
+In general, Cuban drivers drive carelessly, without regard for the road situation and signs, and prefer to signal with their hands instead of using the car's indicators.

-The main highway running the length of the island is in relatively good condition, unlike most of the other roads.
-Driving at night is not recommended.
+The main highway that runs the length of the island is in relatively good condition, unlike many of the other roads.
+Night-time driving is not recommended.

 Road accidents are a frequent cause of arrest and conviction of foreigners.
-Regardless of the nature of the incident, it can be between 5 months and a year before a trial is reached.
-In most cases, drivers are not allowed to leave Cuba until the trial is completed.
+Regardless of the nature of the accident, it can take between 5 months and a year before a trial occurs.
+In most cases, drivers are not allowed to leave Cuba until the trial is over.

-Bulgarians should be careful when returning a rental car.
+Bulgarian citizens should be careful when returning a rented car.
 Even though they pay for insurance when renting the car, the insurance coverage is not always the same as in Bulgaria.
-If the damage is your fault, it is very possible that the agency that rented the car will cancel the damage cover and ask you to pay for the damage.
-Rental agencies are state-owned and can prevent your departure from the country if you do not pay all your debts to them.
+If the damage is your fault, it is very possible that the rental agency will cancel the damage cover and ask you to reimburse the damage.
+Rental agencies are state-owned and may prevent your departure from the country if you do not pay all obligations to them.

 Practical advice:

 Telephone connections are problematic and often unreliable.
 Calls, including to important institutions, may go unanswered.
-Due to technical problems, you may be connected to a number other than the one you have dialled.
-Reliable mobile connectivity exists in major cities.
-Usually, cards from Bulgarian mobile operators work in Cuba if they are adapted to North American standards and have roaming.
-Cubacel should be contacted on +53 52642266 if you need to purchase a card from a local mobile operator.
+Due to technical problems, you may be connected to a number other than the one you dialled.
+In large cities, there is a reliable mobile connection.
+Cards from Bulgarian mobile operators usually work in Cuba if they are adapted to North American standards and have roaming.
+Cubacel should be contacted on +53 52642266 if a card is required from a local mobile operator.

 Local currency:

 Cuban authorities remind that the use of US dollars in the country for cash payments is prohibited.
-Payments are permitted in several freely convertible currencies — Canadian dollar, euro, pound sterling, Japanese yen and Mexican peso.
-You can also pay in Cuban pesos — CUP.
-A system of pre-paid cards with internationally convertible currency — MLC (USD 1 = MLC 1), which can be purchased at exchange offices at airports, ports, hotels and tourist areas, has also been introduced.
+Several freely convertible currencies - Canadian dollar, euro, pound sterling, Japanese yen and Mexican peso - are allowed.
+Payments can also be made in Cuban pesos - CUP.
+A system of prepaid cards with internationally convertible currency - MLC (1 US dollar = 1 MLC) - is also in use and can be purchased at exchange offices at airports, ports, hotels and tourist areas.
 With these cards, tourists can pay for services in Cuba.
-The validity period of the cards is two years.
-Upon leaving the country, amounts on them that have not been spent can be refunded to the bearers if they so wish.
+The cards are valid for two years.
+When leaving the country, any amounts not spent can be refunded to the bearers if they wish.

 Climatic characteristics:

 Hurricane season in the Caribbean is from early June to late November.
-During a hurricane or tropical storm, transportation, services (electricity, water, banking, medical care), including food supplies, may be suspended indefinitely.
+During a hurricane or tropical storm, transportation, services (electricity, water, banking, medical care), including the supply of food commodities, may be suspended indefinitely.

-It is advisable to monitor the information on http://severe.worldweather.org/; http://www.nhc.noaa.gov/ and https://www.gov.uk/guidance/tropical-cyclones.
+It is advisable to monitor information at http://severe.worldweather.org/ ; http://www.nhc.noaa.gov/ and https://www.gov.uk/guidance/tropical-cyclones

 Travel papers and visas

-It is necessary that 72 hours prior to travel all passengers check in at https://dviajeros.mitrans.gob.cu/inicio where they will receive a QR code which must be presented to border authorities on arrival.
+It is necessary that 72 hours prior to travel, all travelers register at www.dviajeros.mitrans.gov.cu/inicio where they will receive a QR code that must be presented to border authorities upon arrival.
 Without it, access to the country may be denied.

-The passport must be valid for 6 months from the date of entry into the country.
-It is advisable to have at least two blank pages for affixing the appropriate stamps.
+The passport must be valid for six months from entry into the country.
+It is advisable to have at least two blank pages for affixing the relevant stamps.

-Visitors to Cuba should refrain from engaging in any commercial activity when travelling on a tourist visa.
-For business travel, a business visa must be obtained in advance.
-Cultural events also require a cultural visa.
+Visitors to Cuba should refrain from carrying out any commercial activity when traveling on a tourist visa.
+When traveling on business, a business visa must be obtained in advance.
+For cultural events, it is also necessary to obtain an appropriate cultural visa.

 Cuba does not recognise dual nationality.
 Bulgarian citizens with Cuban citizenship should enter Cuba with their Cuban passport.
 They must show a valid Bulgarian passport to leave Cuba.

-Bulgarians who were born in Cuba and do not have a Cuban passport may have problems entering and leaving Cuba, so they should check with the Cuban Embassy in Sofia whether they meet Cuban immigration regulations.
+Bulgarians who were born in Cuba and do not have a Cuban passport may have problems entering and leaving Cuba and should check with the Cuban Embassy in Sofia to see if they meet Cuban immigration regulations.

 Marrying a Cuban national does not automatically mean obtaining a residence permit in Cuba.
-A personal visa, which grants the right to register with the local authorities, must be obtained for the spouse to stay in the home.
-If these provisions are not complied with, the Cuban national (spouse) may be fined or imprisoned.
+A personal visa should be obtained for residence in the spouse's home, which grants the right to register with the local authorities.
+Failure to comply with these provisions may result in the Cuban national (spouse) being fined or even sentenced to imprisonment.

-Cuban authorities have stepped up health screening on entry into the country, including at Havana's José Martí International Airport.
-If arrivals have a high fever or symptoms of infectious diseases and illnesses such as Zika, they may be subject to medical examination.
-In some cases, placement under medical supervision for up to 10 days is possible.
+Cuban authorities have increased health screening upon entry into the country, including at José Martí International Airport in Havana.
+If arrivals have a high fever or symptoms of infectious diseases and illnesses such as zika, they may be subject to a medical examination.
+In some cases, placement under medical observation for up to 10 days is possible.

-For visa information beyond that provided in these recommendations, travellers should contact the Embassy of Cuba in the Republic of Bulgaria /at the above address/ or the relevant diplomatic/consular mission of Cuba in the country of residence.
+For visa information other than that specified in these recommendations, travellers should contact the Embassy of Cuba in the Republic of Bulgaria /at the above address/ or the relevant diplomatic/consular representation of Cuba in the country of residence.

 Competitive service

-Bulgarian citizens who are on the territory of the Dominican Republic, Jamaica and other countries with consular coverage by the Embassy in Havana can also be assisted in obtaining a temporary travel document — Emergency Travel Document (ETD) from the Embassy of another EU Member State based in the respective country.
+Bulgarian citizens in the territory of the Dominican Republic, Jamaica and other countries covered by the Consular Service of the Embassy, may be granted assistance for the issuance of an ETD (Emergency travel document) by Embassy of another EU Member State based in the country concerned.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.